heodi510/simple_ml_project/README.md

-# Simple Machine Learning Project
+# Rainfall Prediction by Machine Learning
 <p align="center"><img src="bg.png"</p>

 ## Project Overview
 Occasionally we could observe that the weather prediction made by the authority is not always accurate thus bringing inconvenience and economic loss to the public.
 To further enhance the current weather forecasting system, we would like to find the most important features for raining prediction in order to provide and alternative solution for weather forecasting.
-In addition, by comparing the weather in Northern and Southern hemisphere, we wish to find interesting findings that might contributing to our project.
+In addition, by comparing the weather in Northern and Southern hemisphere, we wish to find interesting findings that might contribute to our project.

 ## Data Collection & Preprocessing